John Warnock: Career

-In 1976, while Warnock worked at Evans & Sutherland, a Salt Lake City-based computer graphics company, the concepts of the PostScript language were seeded.
-Prior to co-founding Adobe, with Geschke and Putman, Warnock worked with Geschke at Xerox's Palo Alto Research Center (Xerox PARC), where he had started in 1978.
-Unable to convince Xerox management of the approach to commercialize the InterPress graphics language for controlling printing, he, together with Geschke and Putman, left Xerox to start Adobe in 1982.
-At their new company, they developed an equivalent technology, PostScript, from scratch, and brought it to market for Apple's LaserWriter in 1985.
+In 1976, while Warnock worked at Evans & Sutherland, a Salt Lake City–based computer graphics company, the concepts of the PostScript language were seeded.
+Prior to co-founding Adobe with Geschke, Warnock worked with Geschke at Xerox's Palo Alto Research Center (Xerox PARC), where he had started in 1978.
+Unable to convince Xerox management of the approach to commercialize the InterPress graphics language for controlling printing on any computer and printer, he and Geschke left Xerox to start Adobe in 1982, naming it after Adobe Creek, which ran behind both their homes.
+They initially hired two computer scientists (Bill Paxton and Doug Brotz) and two electronics designers (Tom Boynton and Dan Putnam) from PARC.
+At their new company, they developed from scratch a similar technology, PostScript, and brought it to market for Apple's LaserWriter in 1985.
+Apple co-founder Steve Jobs said: "When that first page came out of the LaserWriter, I was blown away...No one had seen anything like this before.
+I held this page up in my hand and said, ‘Who will not want that?’
+I knew then, as did John, that this was going to have a profound impact."
+Adobe's PostScript technology made it possible to print high-resolution text and images from a computer, revolutionizing media and making desktop publishing feasible.

+In late 1986, Warnock invented Adobe Illustrator, a computer drawing program that used lines and Bézier curves to render infinitely scalable graphics.
+He initially developed it to automate many of the manual tasks utilized by his wife, Marva, a graphic designer.
+Illustrator was released in early 1987.

-In the spring of 1991, Warnock outlined a system called "Camelot", that evolved into the Portable Document Format (PDF) file-format.
-The goal of Camelot was to "effectively capture documents from any application, send electronic versions of these documents anywhere, and view and print these documents on any machines".
+In the spring of 1991, Warnock outlined a system called "Camelot", inventing the Portable Document Format (PDF) file-format.
+The goal of Camelot was to "effectively capture documents from any application, send electronic versions of these documents anywhere, and view and print these documents on any machines [sic]".
 Warnock's document contemplated:

+The new PDF format, though, was slow to gain industry traction and Warnock noted that "the industry 'did not get it'".

 One of Adobe's popular typefaces, Warnock, is named after him.

-Adobe's PostScript technology made it easier to print text and images from a computer, revolutionizing media and publishing in the 1980s.

-In 2003, Warnock and his wife donated 200,000 shares of Adobe Systems (valued at over $5.7 million) to the University of Utah as the main gift for a new engineering building.
-The John E. and Marva M. Warnock Engineering Building was completed in 2007 and houses the Scientific Computing and Imaging Institute and the Dean of the University of Utah College of Engineering.

-Dr. Warnock holds seven patents.
-In addition to Adobe Systems, he serves or has served on the board of directors at ebrary, Knight-Ridder, MongoNet, Netscape Communications and Salon Media Group.
-Warnock is a past Chairman of the Tech Museum of Innovation in San Jose.
-He also serves on the board of trustees of the American Film Institute and the Sundance Institute.
+Warnock held twenty patents.
+In addition to Adobe Systems, he was or had been on the board of directors at ebrary, Hiball, Knight-Ridder, Octavo Corporation, Netscape Communications, and Salon Media Group.
+Warnock was a past chairman of the Tech Museum of Innovation in San Jose.
+He was on the board of trustees of the American Film Institute, the Sundance Institute and the Folger Shakespeare Library.

-His hobbies include photography, skiing, Web development, painting, hiking, curation of rare scientific books and historical Native American objects.
+His hobbies included photography, skiing, web development, painting, hiking, curation of rare scientific books, and historical Native American objects.

-A strong supporter of higher education, Warnock and his wife, Marva, have supported three presidential endowed chairs in computer science, mathematics and fine arts at the University of Utah and also an endowed chair in medical research at Stanford University.